SoMax1soft/Analytics-site/README.md

-## Analytics.Max1soft.Pw
+## Analytics
-> My newest bio site about my work, with using databases and advanced technology.
+> My site where i use data from another project
+> and show on site with good prefomance.

 ## 🚀 Quick Links